empowermint/erasurepoetry/README.md

 # erasurepoetry
-A one-page app that generates erasure poetry
+A one-page app that generates erasure poetry from a user's text

 View the live site here: https://empowermint.github.io/erasurepoetry/